Skip to main content

 Contractor compliance documents

-Public liability insurance certificate (minimum £5 million — verify the amount is adequate for your premises); employer's liability insurance; COSHH risk assessments for all products used on site; and the contractor's own infection prevention and control policy.
+Public liability insurance certificate (minimum adequate for your premises); employer's liability insurance; COSHH risk assessments for all products used on site; and the contractor's own infection prevention and control policy.

 How Vigil supports healthcare practices with CQC compliance